johannfaouzi/johannfaouzi.github.io/talks.md

-* I presented an overview of the literature on time series classification and my work on a Python package dedicated to time series classification that I created and maintain in the Satistics, Signal and Learning seminar at Télécom Paris, Palaiseau, France.
+* I presented an overview of the literature on time series classification and my work on a Python package dedicated to time series classification that I created and maintain in the Signal, Statistics and Learning seminar at Télécom Paris, Palaiseau, France.
 <a href="media/talks/Time Series Classification in Python - Telecom S2A.pdf"><i class="fa fa-file-pdf-o fa-1x"></i></a>